stjude-dnb-binfcore/trainings/courses/sc-rna-seq-snap-workshop/resources/snap_quickstart_guide.md

 # `project_metadata.tsv` file location - line 4 :  Use the provided metadata file path in yaml file for now
 metadata_dir: "/home/<username>/sc-rna-seq-snap-dnb-training-<YOUR-FIRST-NAME>/data/project_metadata"

-# Reference genome location - line 25 : Use the provided reference path in yaml filefor now
+# Reference genome location - line 25 : Use the provided reference path in yaml file for now
 genome_reference_path:

 # Cell type marker file location - line 121 : Use the provided file path in yaml file for now